w3c-ccg/http-signatures-test-suite/README.md

 2. Copy the `config.json.example` file to `config.json` and modify.
 3. All that is needed is a path to the binary that runs the tests
 4. npm test
-5. git add implementations/YOUR_IMPLEMENTATION-results.json and submit a pull request for your implementation.

 ### Submit an Implementation Report